elaraproject/2024-research-report/paper/index.md

 + \int_{\partial \Omega} = 0
 $$

-The derivation of this is found in [Appendix A](#appendix-A), which is separately available.
+The derivation of this is found in [](#appendix-A), which is separately available.
 Simulations were done with the FreeFEM++ software [@MR3043640] with a custom FreeFEM-based solver.
 This solver was written in the `FreeFEM` language and utilizes `FreeFEM++`'s built-in finite-element solver and mesh discretizer, but otherwise is completely custom and tailored to the specific simulation parameters.
 A solution in transformed $(x', y')$ coordinates was first obtained, before the built-in polynomial interpolation was used to transform the solution to $(x, y)$ coordinates, as shown in [](#fig2a) and [](#fig2b).
+The domain was discretized straightforwardly by assuming a simple geometry of the antenna as a perfect paraboloid, as shown in [](#appendix-B).

 :::{figure} fig/solution-xyprimed.png
 :label: fig2a